luizfelipeapo/laravel-ava/README.md

     php artisan admin:install

-This project have a base developed by AINV technology and Laravel-admin for which it was used for the frontend of the elements, grid, widgets and etc.
+This project have a base developed by AINV technology and laravel-ava for which it was used for the frontend of the elements, grid, widgets and etc.